soniaisiganporia/awesome-cassandra/README.md

 - [Packer: Cassandra Image](https://github.com/cloudurable/cassandra-image) - Cassandra Image using Packer for Docker and EC2 AMI.
 Covers managing EC2 Cassandra clusters with Ansible.

 - TODO: Container Orchestration
+- [Running Cassandra on DC/OS (Mesos)](http://thelastpickle.com/blog/2016/05/07/dcos.html) -  This blog will show how to setup DC/OS in the Amazon cloud, how to install Apache Cassandra on a DC/OS cluster, and finally new ways to interact with and Apache Cassandra after it is installed.
 - TODO: Cloud Deployment
 - [How To Setup A Highly Available Multi-AZ Cassandra Cluster On AWS EC2](http://highscalability.com/blog/2016/8/1/how-to-setup-a-highly-available-multi-az-cassandra-cluster-o.html)
 - TODO: Cloud Automations